TomYip/ReactTutorial1/README.md

-# ReactTutorial1
+# ReactTutorials

-My first exercise to set up an React app, using the instructions on the React site tutorial page.
+Tutorials for setting up React and understanding how it works.